davidcim/wirinj/README.md

         pass
 ```

-Now, we can debug the injection process just by setting the logging level to `DEBUG` and then, requesting a `Cat` from the `Injector`:
+We can debug the injection process just by setting the logging level to `DEBUG` and then, requesting a `Cat` from the `Injector`:

 Example ([injection_debug_report.py](examples/report/injection_debug_report.py)):